Edward Thonen

-Edward Thonen (27 May 1827 – 3 December 1854) was a German emigrant to Australia, and one of the miners involved in the Eureka Rebellion in Ballarat, Victoria.
+Edward Thonen (26 May 1827 – 3 December 1854) was a German emigrant to Australia, and one of the miners involved in the Eureka Rebellion in Ballarat, Victoria.
 He was captain of one of the miners' divisions.
-When soldiers stormed the Stockade on 3 December 1854, Thonen was one of the first to be killed in the Battle of the Eureka Stockade.
+When soldiers stormed the Stockade on 3 December 1854 in the Battle of the Eureka Stockade, Thonen was one of the first to be killed.

-Prior to his emigration to Australia in 1853, Thonen gained notoriety as a jewellery thief in England.
+Prior to his emigration to Australia in 1853, Thonen had gained notoriety in England as a jewellery thief.
 The story of his capture on a ship off the coast of Wales was widely publicised.
-It even reached Australia in the 1890s, although nobody at the time made the connection between the diamond robbery and the events at Eureka.
-The two incidents were only connected in 2022, by a collaboration of researchers on the genealogy website WikiTree, whose results were later published by the Ballarat and District Genealogical Society.
+It even reached Australia in the 1890s, although no one, at the time, appears to have made the connection between the diamond robbery and the events at Eureka.
+That connection was only made in 2022, thanks to a collaboration of researchers on the genealogy website WikiTree, whose results were later published by the Ballarat and District Genealogical Society.